01Matrix/MAE_COVID19/README.md

 * This project is under the CC-BY-NC 4.0 license.
 See [LICENSE](LICENSE) for details.

 ## Acknowledgement
-* This repo is adapted from the [MAE](https://github.com/facebookresearch/mae) repo.
+* Codes of this repo were adapted from the [MAE](https://github.com/facebookresearch/mae) repo.
-* This repo is based on a PyTorch Image Models library [timm](https://github.com/huggingface/pytorch-image-models).
+* This repo was based on a PyTorch Image Models library [timm](https://github.com/huggingface/pytorch-image-models).